Mission:

 G. Voters have the right to submit a ballot containing legible write-in votes.

-H. A member may vote for any number of candidates, up to 9.
+H. A member may vote for any number of candidates, up to the number of available seats.

 a.
-Each member voting at the Annual Meeting must vote in accordance to the procedures indicated on the ballot.
+Each member voting at the Annual Meeting must vote in accordance to the stated procedures.

-I. Any ballot with more than 9 votes will be invalid.
+I. Any ballot with more votes than the number of available seats will be invalid.

 II.
-Any ballot with fewer than 9 votes will be valid and votes attributed to the chosen candidates.
+Any ballot with fewer votes than available seats will be valid and votes attributed to the chosen candidates.

 ARTICLE 8 Financial Management